Commissioners for His Majesty's Revenue and Customs (Appellant) v Fisher (Respondent) No 2

 What is the correct construction of the anti-avoidance provisions in section 739 and following of the Income and Corporation Taxes Act 1988 (and its successor in Chapter 2 of Part 13 of the Income Tax Act 2007)?
 In particular:

 The Fisher family established the Stan James betting business.
-This appeal concerns the transfer of part of the Stan James betting business from a UK resident company, Stan James (Abingdon) Limited to a Gibraltar resident company, Stan James Gibraltar Limited ("SJG") in 2000, and the assessments to tax made on Stephen, Peter and Anne on the basis that they had "power to enjoy" income of SJG.
-Anne, Stephen and Peter Fisher were assessed by HMRC as liable to income tax on the profits of SJG for the years of assessment from 2000-2001 to 2007-2008 inclusive, on the basis that the TOAA code applied so that they were subject to charge under section 739 of the Income and Corporation Taxes Act 1988 and section 720 of the Income Tax Act 2007.
-Profits were allocated to them by reference to their shareholdings in SJG.
+This appeal concerns the transfer of part of the Stan James betting business from a UK resident company, Stan James (Abingdon) Limited to a Gibraltar resident company, Stan James Gibraltar Limited ("SJG") in 2000, and the assessments to tax made on Stephen, Peter and Anne Fisher on the basis that they had "power to enjoy" income of SJG.
+Assessments to tax were issued by HMRC to each of Stephen and Anne Fisher in respect of the years of assessment 2000/2001 to 2007/2008 and Peter Fisher in respect of the years 2000/2001, 2001/2002, 2003/2004 and 2004/2005.
+Pursuant to section 739 of the Income and Corporation Taxes Act 1996, HMRC treated the income of SJG as the deemed income of the Fishers in proportion to their respective shareholdings in the company.

 The Court of Appeal upheld the tax charges on Stephen and Peter but not Anne.
 Stephen and Peter now appeal to the Supreme Court.
 HMRC are cross-appealing in relation to Anne's assessment to tax.